 The building has a 4-pipe heating and cooling system giving residents more control of apartment temperatures during seasonal changes than the 2-pipe systems found in many rental buildings.

 The AFL – CIO Housing Investment Trust (PDF) participated in the financing, and 20% of the building’s units are available to low-income tenants.
 To qualify for the affordable units, which rent for as little as $675 a month, a renter’s income must be at or below 50% of the Area Median Income.
-At 9/1/2013 there was a waiting list for the affordable units.

 You can check current rents and availabilities at the building’s website.